rzellem/EXOTIC/README.md

 To install EXOTIC, you need to have Python 3.10 or lower installed on your computer.
 You can then install EXOTIC by following these steps:

 1. Install [Anaconda](https://www.anaconda.com/products/distribution) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) (a minimal version of Anaconda) on your computer.
-2. Create a new conda environment and activate it:
+2. Create a new virtual environment and activate it:

    ```
    conda create -n exotic python=3.10